clj-pdf/clj-pdf/README.md

 # A Library for easily generating PDFs from Clojure

-NOTE: [iText](http://itextpdf.com/) is dual licensed under under GNU Affero General Public License version 3 and commercial licenses, making this lib AGPL3
+NOTE: [iText](http://itextpdf.com/) is dual licensed under under GNU Affero General Public License version 3 and commercial licenses, subsequently this library carries an AGPL3 license

 ## Usage